Open energy system models: OSeMOSYS

 In 2016, work started on a browser-based interface to OSeMOSYS, known as the Model Management Infrastructure (MoManI).
-Lead by the UN Department of Economic and Social Affairs (DESA), MoManI is being trialled in selected countries.
+Led by the UN Department of Economic and Social Affairs (DESA), MoManI is being trialled in selected countries.
 The interface can be used to construct models, visualize results, and develop better scenarios.
 Atlantis is the name of a fictional country case-study for training purposes.
 A simplified GUI interface named clicSAND and utilizing Excel and Access was released in March 2021.
 A CLI workflow tool named otoole bundles several dedicated utilities, including one that can convert between OKI frictionless data and GNU MathProg data formats.
 In 2022, the project released starter kits for modeling selected countries in Africa, East Asia, and South America.

 The OSeMBE reference model covering western and central Europe was announced on 27 April 2018.
 The model uses the MathProg implementation of OSeMOSYS but requires a small patch first.
 The model, funded as part of Horizon 2020 and falling under work package WP7 of the REEEM project, will be used to help stakeholders engage with a range of sustainable energy futures for Europe.
 The REEEM project runs from early-2016 until mid-2020.

 A 2021 paper reviews the OSeMOSYS community, its composition, and its governance activities.
 And also describes the use of OSeMOSYS in education and for building analytical capacity within developing countries.